jfpanisset/cloud_gpu_build_agent/README.md

 ## Azure Pipelines Setup

-### Create a Personal Acess Token in Azure Pipelines
+### Create a Personal Access Token in Azure Pipelines

 In Azure Pipelines you will need to create a Personal Access Token (PAT) to allow the agent to register itself as available for GPU builds and tests.
 Detailed instructions at [Self-hosted Linux agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) but in summary: